-- Continuing to procure key services centrally, including: health and safety, payroll, training, audit and insurances. - Taking advantage of the RBS Banking Switch Scheme to generate additional income, minimise future banking fees and improving financial processes in centralising to one single banking account. - Joining our payroll provider's development testing group to secure a fee reduction and valued input into the development of payroll services. - The transferring of all schools to the same catering provider to avoid significant price increases. - Continued joint negotiating via the Business Leads Network has enabled each school to continue in benefitting from a discount on their Local Authority bought back services.
+- Continuing to procure key services centrally, including: health and safety, payroll, training, audit and insurances. - Continued joint negotiating via the Business Leads Network has enabled each school to continue in benefitting from a discount on their Local Authority bought back services. - Commenced a preliminary review of IT managed services provision in light of contracts end date March 2023